Are you visiting South Africa for the first time? Below are 10 things you should know before going 😉

 Where’s South Africa?

-South Africa is a country on the southernmost tip of the African continent (check map here).
+South Africa is located on the southernmost tip of the African continent (check map here).

 How to get there?